crashinvaders/gdx-vfx/README.md

 # How to use

-### 1. Add through maven dependency
+### 1. Add the library to the project

+#### A. Maven dependency
-The library is currently in beta, thus it's not available as a public release on Maven Central.
+The library currently is in beta, thus it's not available as a public release on Maven Central.
 But with help of [JitPack](https://jitpack.io/#crashinvaders/gdx-vfx/Tag) we still can reference the library as a maven dependecy.

 Add it in your root build.gradle at the end of repositories:
 ```gradle